 The classical view of concepts in psychology was challenged in the 1970s when experimental evidence showed that concept categories are graded and thus cannot be represented adequately by classical sets.
 The possibility of using fuzzy set theory and fuzzy logic for representing and dealing with concepts was recognized initially but then virtually abandoned in the early 1980s.
 In this volume, leading researchers—both psychologists working on concepts and mathematicians working on fuzzy logic—reassess the usefulness of fuzzy logic for the psychology of concepts.

-In problem solving, as in street fighting, rules are for fools: do whatever works--don’t just stand there!
+In problem solving, as in street fighting, rules are for fools: do whatever works—don’t just stand there!
 Yet we often fear an unjustified leap even though it may land us on a correct result.
 Traditional mathematics teaching is largely about solving exactly stated problems exactly, yet life often hands us partly defined problems needing only moderately accurate solutions.
+This engaging book is an antidote to the rigor mortis brought on by too much mathematical rigor, teaching us how to guess answers without needing a proof or an exact calculation.

 This text offers an accessible yet rigorous development of many of the fields of mathematics necessary for success in investment and quantitative finance, covering topics applicable to portfolio theory, investment banking, option pricing, investment, and insurance risk management.
 The approach emphasizes the mathematical framework provided by each mathematical discipline, and the application of each framework to the solution of finance problems.